 7.4.7.1 Test sequence Breakfast

-The Breakfast sequence (Figure 5.3.1) is part of the MIV CTC [5.3.1] but has not been used for the development of ISO/IEC 23090-12:2023.
+The Breakfast sequence (Figure 7.4.7.1-1) is part of the MIV CTC [MD-6] but has not been used for the development of ISO/IEC 23090-12:2023.
 It consists of 97 frames @ 30 fps, and was captured using a 5 x 3 planar rig of BlackMagic Micro Studio cameras.
 The total size of the rig is about 1 m wide and 0.5 m tall.
 The cameras have a field of view of about 66° by 40°.
 The scene has been shot in the dining room of Chateau de la Ballue, 35560 Bazouges-la-Pérouse, France.
 While InterDigital originally provided depth maps, later these have been replaced by depth maps that were produced by ETRI using their internal tools, comprising block matching based on plane-sweeping, cost aggregation, semi-global matching, and depth refinement.

 For the purpose of this study, the license has been updated.
 The test sequence and derived work are hosted by InterDigital on their Aspera server.